fosterfarrell9/lean2md/README.md

 - `--#` at the end of a line: Ignores the entire line
 - `--#--`: Lines between two `--#--` markers are completely ignored
 - `--+`  at the end of a docstring: The docstring is formatted as an admonish block
+- `--!` at the end of a line: Forces the line to be included in the output even if it would normally be filtered out

 ## Project Structure